Jennifer Connelly: Early life

-After graduating from high school, Connelly studied English literature at Yale University.
-She has described herself as a conscientious student who "wasn't really concerned with having a social life or sleeping or eating much.
-I was really nerdy and pretty much stayed in the law-school library, which is open 24 hours, most of the time I wasn't in class".
-After two years at Yale, Connelly transferred to Stanford University to study drama.
+After graduating from high school in 1988, Connelly went to Yale University to study English literature.
+Connelly has described herself as a conscientious student who "wasn't really concerned with having a social life or sleeping or eating much.
+I was really nerdy and pretty much stayed in the law school library, which is open 24 hours, most of the time I wasn't in class."
+After two years at Yale, she transferred to Stanford University to study drama.
 There, she trained with Roy London, Howard Fine, and Harold Guskin.
-Encouraged by her parents to continue with her film career, Connelly left college and returned to the movie industry the same year.
+Encouraged by Ilene and Gerard to continue with her film career, Connelly left college and returned to the film industry the same year.
+Ilene and Gerard divorced in 2000.